 Rolling Stone, 1970

-The song was finished on 23 March, when new vocals were recorded, along with congas played by Ringo Starr.
+‘Getting Better’ was completed on 23 March, when new vocals were recorded, along with congas played by Starr.